solaryasha/kottans-frontend/task_git_collaboration/git_collaboration.md

 The contributing part was very insightful.
 Also, for the record, git rebase command is so powerful.
 You can edit, squash,remove commits with only one command.
-And I finished basic part of the frontend course, hell yeah!!
+And I finished the basic part of the frontend course, hell yeah!!

 Screenshots:
 ![version_control](../GitBasic/udacityVCS.png)